Binlogo-Archive/FayeClientSwift/README.md

 ## License

-FayeCilentSwift is available under the MIT license.
+FayeClientSwift is available under the MIT license.
 See the LICENSE file for more info.